Watch Now: Dudley's Mekhi Wall and Milan Summers talk about their 77-33 win at Asheville T.C. Roberson

 “Everything was clicking,” Davis said.
 “Defensively, we stopped the run.
 They hit us with some passes, but (Roberson quarterback Brody Whitson) is the leading passer in the state.”

-Whitson threw for 289 yards and four touchdowns — all to McDay — but he also threw two interceptions that set up Panthers touchdowns in the final 3 minutes of the first half.
+Whitson threw for 289 yards and four touchdowns — all to McDay — but he also threw two interceptions that set up Panthers touchdowns in the final three minutes of the first half.

 Wall and Michael Shaw each scored three touchdowns for Dudley, and four of quarterback Jahmier Slade’s five completions went for TDs.